codespecs/daikon-dot-net-front-end/README.md

 This project, Celeriac, dynamically instruments a .NET application to produce a Daikon-compatible program trace.
 Celeriac works directly on binaries, and therefore does not require build modifications.

-To start using Celeriac, visit the [Getting Started](https://code.google.com/p/daikon-dot-net-front-end/wiki/GettingStarted) documentation page.
+To start using Celeriac, visit the [Getting Started](https://github.com/melonhead901/daikon-dot-net-front-end/wiki) wiki page.
 (We are in the process of migrating the documentation over to the GitHub Wiki).

 Binaries are available via [AppVeyor](https://ci.appveyor.com/project/twschiller/daikon-dot-net-front-end/build/artifacts).